camray/cwind/README.md

 # CWind

-The goal of this project is to be "`clsx` for tailwind`.
+The goal of this project is to be "`clsx` for tailwind".

 clsx is great.
 It's tiny, no dependencies, and easy to work with.